hannahchan/Scaffold.Service/Scaffold/Docs/EntityFramework.md

 # Entity Framework Support

-The example app included with Scaffold uses [Entity Framework Core](https://docs.microsoft.com/ef) with a PostgreSQL database.
-Before the example app can run, the required schema for the app needs to be created in the database.
+Scaffold uses [Entity Framework Core](https://docs.microsoft.com/ef) with a PostgreSQL database.
+Before the Scaffold can run, the required schema for the app needs to be created in the database.
 This is done using [Entity Framework Migrations](https://docs.microsoft.com/ef/core/managing-schemas/migrations).

 ## Entity Framework Core Command Line Tools